AndresDuque/AndresDuque/README.md

 I'm a highly experienced software engineer with almost 10 years of experience developing medical devices.
 I'm passionate about using technology to improve healthcare outcomes, and I enjoy working on projects that have a positive impact on people's lives.

 ## Skills and Expertise
-- Programming Languages: C++, python, kotlin/Java and more
+- Programming Languages: Modern C++, Rust (Tauri + Svelte), Python, Kotlin/Java, SQL, Postgres.
 - Medical Device Development
 - Software Design and Architecture
 - Agile Methodologies